+Limited right of set-off.....
-Limited right of set-off Each holder of the Notes will agree, by the acceptance of any interest in a debt security, that, if (a) the Company shall institute proceedings seeking adjudication of its bankruptcy or seeking reorganization under the Bankruptcy Law, the Civil -------------------------- --

-Rehabilitation Law, the Corporate Reorganization Law, the Company Law or any other similar applicable law of Japan, and so long as such proceedings shall have continued, or a decree or order by any court having jurisdiction shall have been issued adjudging the Company bankrupt or insolvent or approving a petition seeking reorganization under any such laws, and as long as such decree or order shall have continued undischarged or unstayed, or (b) the Company's liabilities exceed, or may exceed, its assets, or the Company suspends, or may suspend, repayment of its obligations, the holders of the Notes shall not be entitled to exercise any right to set off any of the Company's liabilities under the Notes against any liabilities of the relevant holder owed to the Company.
+Each holder of the Notes agrees and will agree, by the acceptance of any interest in a debt security, that, if (a) the Company shall institute proceedings seeking adjudication of its bankruptcy or seeking reorganization under the Bankruptcy Law, the Civil Rehabilitation Law, the Corporate Reorganization Law, the Company Law or any other similar applicable law of Japan, and so long as such proceedings shall have continued, or a decree or order by any court having jurisdiction shall have been issued adjudging the Company bankrupt or insolvent or approving a petition seeking reorganization under any such laws, and as long as such decree or order shall have continued undischarged or unstayed, or (b) the Company's liabilities exceed, or may exceed, its assets, or the Company suspends, or may suspend, repayment of its obligations, the holders of the Notes shall not be entitled to exercise any right to set off any of the Company's liabilities under the Notes against any liabilities of the relevant holder owed to the Company.
+Settlement The Notes have initially been issued to investors only in book-entry form.
+Fully-registered global notes, or the Global Notes, without coupons, representing the total aggregate principal amount of Notes of each series have been issued and registered in the name of a nominee for DTC, securities depositary for the Notes.
+Unless and until the Notes in definitive certificated form, or definitive Notes, are issued, the only holder of the Notes is the nominee of DTC, or the nominee of a successor depositary.
+Except as described in the accompanying prospectus, a beneficial owner of any interest in a Global Note is not entitled to receive physical delivery of definitive Notes.

-Settlement

-The Notes will initially be issued to investors only in book-entry form.
-Fully-registered global notes, or the Global Notes, without coupons, representing the total aggregate principal amount of Notes of each series will be issued and registered in the name of a nominee for DTC, securities depositary for the Notes.
-Unless and until the Notes in definitive certificated form, or definitive Notes, are issued, the only holder of the Notes will be the nominee of DTC, or the nominee of a successor depositary.
-Except as described in the accompanying prospectus, a beneficial owner of any interest in a Global Note will not be entitled to receive physical delivery of definitive Notes.
 Accordingly, each beneficial owner of any interest in a Global Note must rely on the procedures of DTC to exercise any rights under the Notes.

-Governing law

-The Notes will be, and the Indenture related thereto is, governed by, and construed in accordance with, the laws of the State of New York.

-Listing and trading
+Governing law.....
+The Notes and the Indenture related thereto are governed by, and construed in accordance with, the laws of the State of New York.
+Listing and trading We have made an application to the Luxembourg Stock Exchange to list the Notes on the official list of the Luxembourg Stock Exchange and for the Notes to be admitted to trading on the Luxembourg Stock Exchange's Euro MTF Market.
+Trustee, paying agent and registrar The Bank of New York Mellon.

-Approval in-principle has been received for the listing and quotation of the Notes on the SGX-ST. The SGX-ST assumes no responsibility for the correctness of any statements made, opinions expressed or reports contained herein.
-Admission of the Notes to the Official List of the SGX-ST is not to be taken as an indication of the merits of the Company, its subsidiaries, its associated companies or the Notes.
-This prospectus supplement and the accompanying prospectus have not been registered as a prospectus with the Monetary Authority of Singapore.

-So long as the relevant series of Notes is listed on the SGX-ST and the rules of the SGX-ST so require, in the event that a Global Note is exchanged for definitive Notes, the Company will appoint and maintain a paying agent in Singapore, where the relevant series of Notes may be presented or surrendered for payment or redemption.
-In addition, in the event that any of the Global Notes is exchanged for definitive Notes, an announcement of such exchange shall be made by us or on our behalf through the SGX-ST and such announcement will include all material information with respect to the delivery of the definitive Notes, including details of the paying agent in Singapore.

-S-GEN-3

-Each series of Notes will be traded on the SGX-ST in a minimum board lot size of \$200,000 for so long as such Notes are listed on the SGX-ST.

-Trustee, paying agent and registrar

-The Bank of New York Mellon.

-Delivery of the Notes

-Delivery of the Notes is expected on or about April 26, 2016.

-Conflicts of interest

-As a result of our beneficially owning more than 10% of the common equity of Mitsubishi UFJ Securities (USA), Inc. and Morgan Stanley, the parent company of Morgan Stanley & Co.
-LLC, each an underwriter, a "conflict of interest" exists within the meaning of Rule 5121 of the Financial Industry Regulatory Authority, or FINRA Rule 5121, between us and these underwriters.
-Accordingly, this offering is being made in compliance with the requirements of FINRA Rule 5121.
-Because the Notes to be offered will be rated investment grade, pursuant to FINRA Rule 5121, the appointment of a qualified independent underwriter is not necessary.
-See "Underwriting (Conflicts of Interest)."

-S-GEN-4

-[Table of Contents](#)USE OF PROCEEDS
+USE OF PROCEEDS

+The net proceeds from the sale of the floating rate notes due March 2021, the fixed rate notes due March 2021 and the fixed rate notes due March 2026 issued on March 1, 2016, were approximately \$4,967 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of such notes.
+We used the net proceeds from the sale of such notes to fund the operations of BTMU through loans.

-The net proceeds from the sale of the Notes is estimated to be approximately \$2,046 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of the Notes and excluding accrued interest from (and including) March 1, 2016 to (but excluding) the issue date which will be paid by purchasers of the Notes.
-We intend to use approximately \$2,000 million of the net proceeds from the sale of the Notes to fund the operations of BTMU through loans and the remainder for general corporate purposes.
-See "Risk Factors-Risks Related to Senior Debt Securities-The senior debt securities will be structurally subordinated to the liabilities of MUFG's subsidiaries, including BTMU and MUTB." in the accompanying prospectus.
+The net proceeds from the sale of the floating rate notes due March 2021, the fixed rate notes due March 2021 and the fixed rate notes due March 2026 issued on April 26, 2016, were approximately \$2,046 million after deduction of the underwriting compensation and expenses payable by us in connection with the sale of such notes and excluding accrued interest from (and including) March 1, 2016 to (but excluding) April 26, 2016 which was paid by purchasers of the Notes.
+We used approximately \$2,000 million of the net proceeds from the sale of such notes to fund the operations of BTMU through loans and the remainder for general corporate purposes.